Cocaine Side Effects: Short-Term & Long-Term Effects

 A person can experience a variety of health problems after even one dose of cocaine.

-Short-term side effects of cocaine can include lowered body temperature, bloating, muscle twitches, and more.
+Short-term side effects of cocaine can include increased body temperature, bloating, muscle twitches, and more.

 Cocaine Side Effects On The Eyes